Sanjana-Deshmukh06/TripTribe/README.md

 cd ..
 Configure Environment Variables:

-Create a .env file in the root directory.
+Create a .env file in the root directory...
 Add the following variables:
 env
 Copy code